-B.A. in Music and music minors: Should register first for MUS_CLAS 141: Music Theory 1 and build the rest of the schedule around this course.
-Then register for the following: a second language, a First Year Seminar (highly recommended; a number of seminars also fulfill the writing requirement), and one multiple inquiries goal course other than in the Arts.
-In the second semester, students should register first for MUS_CLAS 142:Music Theory 2 (1), and then for the following: MUS_CLAS 212: Cross-Cultural Contexts of Music (1), Eng 101/111 (only if the writing requirement was not previously satisfied, and Gettysburg Curriculum requirements (in consultation with academic advisor).
-Information about registration for studio lessons and ensembles for both semesters can be found below in the section on Private Lessons and Ensembles.
+B.A. with a major in Music and music minors: Should register first for MUS_CLAS 141: Music Theory 1 and build the rest of the schedule around this course.
+Then we recommend you register for the following: a second language, a First Year Seminar (highly recommended; a number of seminars also fulfill the writing requirement), and one multiple inquiries goal course other than in the Arts.
+In the second semester, students should register first for MUS_CLAS 142:Music Theory 2, and then for the following: MUS_CLAS 210: Western Art Music 1, Eng 101/111 (only if the writing requirement was not previously satisfied), and Gettysburg Curriculum requirements such as the second semester of your second language-all in consultation with your academic advisor.
+Information about registration for studio lessons and ensembles for both semesters can be found below in the section on Private Lessons and Ensembles and on the Conservatory's web pages.
 If you think you would like to study abroad, please begin planning for this option with your advisor in the first year.

-Please note: An audition is required for admission into the major or minor program.
+Please note: A successful audition is required for admission into the major or minor program.

-Students register for applied music courses in Voice, Piano, Organ, Guitar, Woodwinds, Brass, Percussion, or Strings at the first meeting with your studio teacher in the fall semester.
-Auditions/placements for music ensembles in Choir, Band, Orchestra, and Jazz Band will also be scheduled at the beginning of fall semester.
+Private Lessons and Ensembles: Registration for applied music courses and ensembles will be completed when the students arrive on campus-do not try to register for those online during the summer.
+Students register for applied music courses in voice, piano, organ, guitar, woodwinds, brass, percussion, or strings at the first meeting with your studio teacher in the Fall semester.
+Auditions/placements for music ensembles in choir, band, orchestra, and jazz band will also be scheduled at the beginning of Fall semester.
 Ensemble directors complete the ensemble registration once auditions are over and the ensemble rosters are finalized.

 Students are encouraged to consider an introductory course in Philosophy early in their college career as an opportunity to enlarge their intellectual perspective and develop skills in reasoning and argument.
-It would be helpful for prospective majors to take either 101, 105, 107, 110, FYS 132-2, FYS 133, or FYS 134 in their first year, although many majors have little problem completing major requirements after beginning a course of study in the sophomore year.
+It would be helpful for prospective majors to take either 101, 105, 107, 110, or, when offered: FYS 132-2, FYS 133, FYS 134, or 138-2, in their first year, although many majors have little problem completing major requirements after beginning a course of study in the sophomore year.
 A 100-level course is a pre-requisite for all 200- and 300-level courses in philosophy, and anyone who has taken any 100-level course in philosophy should feel encouraged to consider all other course offerings in the department.
-For advising help, contact Prof. Steve Gimbel (email@example.com).
+For advising help, contact Prof. Steve Gimbel (firstname.lastname@example.org).

 Students planning to major in Physics should take Physics 111 and Mathematics 111 or a higher level mathematics course.
-Candidates for the Dual-Degree Engineering Program interested in majoring in physics while at Gettysburg College should take Physics 111 and Mathematics 111; students interested in Chemical Engineering and a chemistry major should take Chemistry 107 and Mathematics 111; other non-physics-major dual-degree candidates should take Physics 109 and Mathematics 111.
+Candidates for the Dual-Degree Engineering Program interested in majoring in physics while at Gettysburg College should take Physics 111 and Mathematics 111; students interested in Chemical Engineering and a chemistry major should take Chemistry 107 and Mathematics 111; other non-physics-major dual-degree candidates should take Mathematics 111, and either Chem 107, CS 107 or CS111.
 All dual-degree candidates should take a second language, English 101, or 111, or First Year Seminar that is writing intensive which satisfies the effective communication goal, or Economics 103 or 104 in the first semester.
 Dual-degree candidates should also give thought in the first year to which of the fifteen engineering majors they wish to pursue.
-For advising help, contact Prof. Bret Crawford (firstname.lastname@example.org).
+For advising help, contact Prof. Bret Crawford (email@example.com) and review the department website.